Ishoʿbokht

 Ishoʿbokht (late 7th or late 8th century) was a Persian legal scholar, Christian theologian and philosopher.
 He is known through his writings and a few references to them.
-His dates are not known precisely and little can be said of his life other than that he served as the metropolitan bishop of Fars.
+The dates of his birth and death are not known precisely, and little can be said of his life other than that he served as the metropolitan bishop of Fars.

 Theologian

 Ishoʿbokht was a member of the Church of the East.
 His native language was almost certainly Persian and he may have been a native of Rev Ardashir, the seat of the metropolitans of Fars.
 According to the 14th-century catalogue of the church's writers drawn up by ʿAbdishoʿ bar Brikha, he wrote three works: a book called On This Universe, a book of law and a treatise on shūdāʿ aʾeras, i.e., the meaning of the winds.
 Although only the book of law survives, the first work is cited as a source in the Book of Examples and Their Study, a 9th-century Islamic treatise on the teleological argument, which is ascribed to al-Jāḥiẓ.
 On This Universe is described as written in Persian by Ishoʿbokht, metropolitan of Fars under the Umayyads (that is, before 750).

 There is an excerpt attributed to Ishoʿbokht that appears to be drawn from a treatise on the six days of Creation.
 It is in Syriac, although that may not have been its original language.